Isle of Thanet: History

 Thanet's monasteries were subsequently used by the Danes as feasting halls or general headquarters.

-In 865, the Great Heathen Army encamped in Thanet and was promised by the people of Kent danegeld in exchange for peace.
+In 865 the Great Heathen Army encamped in Thanet and was promised by the people of Kent danegeld in exchange for peace.
 Regardless, the Vikings did not abide by this agreement and proceeded to rampage across eastern Kent.
 Some time between 978 and 989 (sources differ) raiders entirely destroyed Minster Abbey by arson together with those sheltering in the abbey.

-In 969, King Edgar ordered all of Thanet to be plundered.
+In 969 King Edgar ordered all of Thanet to be plundered.

-In 980, Thanet was over run by the Vikings.
+In 980 Thanet was overrun by the Vikings.

-In 1047, those in Thanet successfully resisted a Viking raid of 25 ships that had plundered elsewhere including Sandwich.
+In 1047 those in Thanet successfully resisted a Viking raid of 25 ships that had plundered elsewhere including Sandwich.

-The 1085 survey of the Domesday Book revealed that Thanet had as tenants-in-chief the See of Canterbury and the Abbey of St Augustine, separated into the abbey-manors of St. Mildred's (larger) and Monocatune (Monkton, Monks-town).
+The 1085 survey of Domesday Book revealed that Thanet had as tenants-in-chief the See of Canterbury and the Abbey of St Augustine, separated into the abbey-manors of St Mildred's (larger) and Monocatune (Monkton, Monks-town).
 Households of 239 villeins, 71 others and 3 knights were mentioned.
 The land of these two abbey-manors was separated by a strip of land called a balk and known as Cursus Cerve or St Mildred’s Lynch.
-It is documented on an early map of Thanet and is associated with the hind symbol used in Thanet and the path of a hind that defined the land assigned to St. Mildred's in the Kentish Royal Legend.
+It is documented on an early map of Thanet and is associated with the hind symbol used in Thanet and the path of a hind that defined the land assigned to St Mildred's in the Kentish Royal Legend.

 By 1334–1335 Thanet had the highest population density in Kent according to King Edward III's lay subsidy rolls.
 Margate is mentioned in 1349, in a dispute about the land of Westgate Manor.
 Thanet acted as a granary for Calais, whose governor for Edward III was so assigned to administer.
 Edward III also required local fortifications to be constructed where boats and ships could land.
 Documents towards the end of that century refer to turreted walls beneath the cliffs needing maintenance.
 Coastal erosion has long since destroyed these structures.

 Counted households had increased to 532 when reported during the reign of Elizabeth I.

 The first Earl of Thanet was created in 1628.

 By 1807 the island roads were deemed to be good infrastructure for the time without turnpikes although one was soon established at Ramsgate.
-The wheat crop was excellent helped with sea weed fertiliser processes.
+The wheat crop was excellent helped with seaweed fertiliser processes.